-This exemption allows you to use effluent from water and waste treatment plants to clean highway gravel beds.
-This reduces the amount of tap water used where high quality water is not needed.
+The U7 exemption allows you to use effluent from water and waste water treatment plants to clean highway gravel beds where high-quality water is not needed.

 Activity you can carry out